 Alternatively, the Airborne IPS System may use a secure session directly with a Certificate Management System, as illustrated in Figure 4-4.
 This process should use a certificate management protocol to perform the certificate management services.
-For example, the Airborne IPS System should support use the Enrollment over Secure Transport (EST) protocol in accordance with the IPS Profiles (RTCA DO-379A and EUROCAE ED-262A) (reference RFC 7030), possibly adapted for usage over DTLS.
-For this protocol, The parameters for accessing the Certificate Management System should be customizable via FLS.
+For example, the Airborne IPS System may use the Enrollment over Secure Transport (EST) protocol.
+The parameters for accessing the Certificate Management System should be customizable via FLS.

-Two variants of EST are included in the IPS Profiles: EST over HTTPS/TCP per IETF RFC 7030 and EST over CoAP/UDP per IETF RFC 9148.
+There are two standardized variants of the EST protocol: EST over HTTPS/TCP per IETF RFC 7030 and EST over CoAP/UDP per IETF RFC 9148.
 ICAO Doc.
 10095 requires that any IPS PKI Certificate Authority support both EST variants.
-Therefore, the choice is left to the Airborne IPS System implementer based on system design constraints (e.g., available transport protocols).
+Therefore, the choice is left to the Airborne IPS System implementer based on system design considerations and/or constraints (e.g., available transport protocols).

-Figure 4-4 - Rekeying using a PTLS-Dedicated Secure Session with a Certificate Management System
+Figure 4-4 - Rekeying using a Dedicated Secure Session with a Certificate Management System